There's a face in my mirror; somehow, I know it's me.

 The Backstory

-Although my own story isn’t like Hannah’s, I’ve drawn from memories of being a singer and musician in my youth.
-Songs for Beginners is a story for all those, like me, who have reached adulthood and still feel like an outsider.
+This is Hannah’s tale, not mine, but I’ve drawn from memories of being a singer and musician in my youth and the feelings of isolation that come with being of the ‘wrong’ class, gender and sexuality.
+Songs for Beginners is a story for everyone who has reached adulthood and still feels like an outsider.
 I suspect there are a lot of us.
 Read the first few chapters here.
 If you would like to read more, please get in touch.

 Until I find You